-Debt relief programs are designed to reduce your debt and prevent you from going deeper into debt.
-The debt relief experts at Accredited Debt Relief understand the risks of bad credit loans and can help you find an alternative to resolve your existing debt.
+Debt resolution programs are designed to reduce your debt and prevent you from going deeper into debt.
+The debt resolution experts at Accredited Debt Relief understand the risks of bad credit loans and can help you find an alternative to resolve your existing debt.

-- Get answers to your debt relief questions
+- Get answers to your debt resolution questions

 - Get a free quote with no credit impact to apply